killtheyak/killtheyak.github.io/README.md

 [Kill The Yak][KillTheYak] is a website with guides that will reduce the time you spend yak shaving.

-If you are interesting in contributing content, see the [killtheyak-pages][] repo.
+If you are interested in contributing content, see the [killtheyak-pages][] repo.

 ## Hacking